micheal-earl/mikes-program-blog/content/posts/2023-03-23-freshtwitter.md

 possible employers that I can quickly adapt to new tech stacks and create working prototypes.

+Ultimately, I think I accomplished that goal.

-Unfortunately, I failed to see just how detrimental some of the choices I was making would be to actually creating a working web app.
+Unfortunately, I failed to see just how detrimental some of the choices I was making would be when actually creating a working web app.

 Here's why: